 NOTE—The Comeback field is only applicable for sensing measurement sessions with unassociated non-AP STAs (see 11.55.1.4.2 (Sensing measurement session for unassociated STAs)).

-Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field set to 0, the sensing responder shall transmit a Sensing Measurement Response frame to the sensing initiator which transmitted the Sensing Measurement Request frame, according to the following rules:
+Upon reception of a Sensing Measurement Request frame with the Comeback field of the Sensing Comeback Info field being reserved or set to 0, the sensing responder shall transmit a Sensing Measurement Response frame to the sensing initiator which transmitted the Sensing Measurement Request frame, according to the following rules:

 If the sensing responder accepts the requested sensing measurement session parameters in the received Sensing Measurement Request frame, it shall set the Status Code field to SUCCESS in the Sensing Measurement Response frame.